-Negligent or inadequate security is a type of premises liability which seeks compensation from one individual to another for crimes and/or violent acts.
+Negligent or inadequate security is a type of premises liability case which seeks compensation from one individual to another for injuries caused by crimes and/or violent acts committed on that individual’s property.
 In many cases, it may be easier for the person who is the victim of a crime to sue or press charges against an establishment in which the crime occurred.

 Such cases of negligent security may be the result of assault, rape, or robbery.
 An individual is able to bring about a negligent security case when the landowner of where the incident occurred, did not have reasonable security measures to protect visitors from crimes of others.

 Under negligent security, it is assumed that had the landowner taken necessary protocol for security, the crime committed may not have happened or would not have been as severe.